 Proper sizing is very important.
 A larger-than-necessary unit will cost more to purchase and will also cost more to operate each month.
 Make sure your contractor performs a heat gain and loss analysis on the house, which will help you select the proper size unit.

 During normal operation, the evaporator coil located inside your air conditioner becomes very cold.
 As the air from inside your house is drawn through this coil, the air is cooled and the moisture is removed.
-The cold air is returned to your house through the supply registers and the moisture drains to the bottom of the coil, into a drain pan and out the condensate drain.
+The cold air is returned to your house through the supply registers and the moisture drains to the bottom of the coil, into a drain pan, and out the condensate drain.

-A:The longer a properly operating air conditioner runs, the lower the humidity should be.
 Several things could be wrong with your unit:

 By turning your thermostat up and not turning it off completely, you will protect any fine wood furniture or other items that can be damaged by the heat and dryness.
 I also recommend placing several buckets of water in your bathtub.
 The water will slowly evaporate and add moisture to the air.